East Hills Blog (complete)

 This stretch of the M8 is often referred to as the Monkland Motorway, as it was built on the bed of the Monkland Canal.
 This was once the most profitable canal in Scotland, carrying coal, iron, steel, timber and lime from the Coatbridge area to Glasgow, but by 1950 it had been abandoned.
 When the demand for a Glasgow-Edinburgh motorway became overwhelming (the first section opened in 1964), the canal provided a natural route through the east end.
 The canal was infilled in 1972, and this section of the M8 opened a few years later.

-AS you go along Keppochhill Rd towards the Cemetery, you pass this mural celebrating the Cowlairs Incline (the route from Queen St to the old Cowlairs station up which trains had to be hauled, until they became powerful enough to do the job unaided!)
+AS you go along Keppochhill Rd towards Sighthill Cemetery, you pass this mural celebrating the Cowlairs Incline (the route from Queen St to the old Cowlairs station up which trains had to be hauled, until they became powerful enough to do the job unaided!)

 Garngad became heavily industrialised in the 19th century, with the establishment of flax and cotton mills, iron and chemical works and railway works.
-The tenements that were hurriedly built to house incoming workers were of poor quality, with only outside toilets, leading to overcrowding and insanitary conditions.
+The tenements that were built to house incoming workers were of poor quality, with outside toilets, leading to overcrowding and insanitary conditions.
 Diseases such as tuberculosis were rife, and the Garngad slums were regarded as some of the worst in Europe.

 Garngad was the scene of one of Glasgow Corporation's earliest major slum clearance programmes, beginning in 1933.
 Many of the residents moved to the new scheme in nearby Blackhill, and those that stayed could live in the new housing that was built.

 The checkpoint is at Roystonhill spire.
-The spire is what remains of the Townhead-Blochairn church, built in 1866.
+The A-listed spire is what remains of the Townhead-Blochairn church, built in 1866.
 The rest of the church was demolished in 1997.
 Stained glass windows by William Morris were saved, and are now in the Burrell Collection.
 In 2019 a new Roystonhill Community Hub was created from the former church hall which is adjacent.

 As you descend from the checkpoint (as ever, depending on route choice!) you may pass a bridge just of Castle Street which was used by the Monklands Canal and you can still see the original walls.
 This photo from 1948 shows the canal and the bridge is where the canal does a right angle bend.
-The Chemical Works are in the centre.
+The St Rollox Chemical Works are in the centre.

 And here's a 1930s photo showing the works and adjacent railway: